Skip to content

 Runs with the same group number are executed in parallel, if parallel execution is enabled.
 Runs with different group numbers are executed sequentially, in ascending order of the group number.

-Runs which depend on the results of previous runs should have a higher group number than the runs they depend on.
+Runs that depend on the results of previous runs should have a higher group number than the runs they depend on.
 See reusing results from previous runs for how Autory reads those results from .feather output files.

 Weight column